vojtapolasek/vojtux/Readme.md

 - accessibility of applications ran with sudo is enabled

-- Grub tune is added
+- Grub tune is added, although it does not work in every case

 - LIOS OCR software is installed, so far not as a package

-- Mate is downgraded because of problems with Mate Panel, Mate packages are also excluded to prevent upgrades

-- A short help is placed into home directory (napoveda.txt)
+- A short help in Czech is placed into home directory (handout.html), list of keyboard shortcuts (klavesove_zkratky.txt)

 - some keyboard shortcuts are added, see below